Razorpay sets up the advisory board

-Bengaluru, April 18 Fintech major, Razorpay has set up an Advisory Board consisting of industry thought leaders from different fields.
+Fintech major Razorpay has set up an Advisory Board consisting of industry thought leaders from different fields.

 Key areas